qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-3.rst

 First, we need to specify what's the data we need to transfer.
 For that, we need to take a look what tasks our application can handle:

-1. Show the public twitter timeline.
+1. Show the public identica timeline.
-2. Post a tweet.
+2. Post a message.

-So it's clear that we need to fetch the public timeline (that's how it is called by twitter), and we need to post a message to twitter.
-It's time to take a look at the `twitter API <https://dev.twitter.com/>`_ so that we know what we need to do to communicate with the service.
+So it's clear that we need to fetch the public timeline (that's how it is called by identica), and we need to post a message to identica.
+It's time to take a look at the `identica API <http://status.net/wiki/Twitter-compatible_API>`_ so that we know what we need to do to communicate with the service.
 But keep in mind that we are still on a website so we can't just send some ``POST`` or ``GET`` requests due to cross-site scripting restrictions.
 The one thing we can and should do is take advantage of JSONP.
 If you have never heard of JSONP, take some time to read the `article on ajaxian <http://ajaxian.com/archives/jsonp-json-with-padding>`_ to get further details.

 .. _pages/desktop/tutorials/tutorial-part-3#creating_the_data_access_class: